peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 ## Alternatives

-* One could allow the pre-signed coinstake transaction to not pay the fee that was compensated in the coinbase, making it impossible to consume it's coinage outside of the coinstake transaction.
+If the community decides the penalization of orphan blocks is not wanted, the *coin-age consumption* transaction can be allowed to pay no transaction fee.
-This effectively results in disabling the proposal of mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81).
+This would make it impossible for other block creators to include other minter's *coin-age consumption* transactions in their block.

 ## References